 “There are not very many of these still standing in North Dakota,” Halvorson says.

 Group tours of the Stern Homestead may be arranged by contacting Geno Sloan at 701-824-2861.

 The Mott Gallery of History and Art is open for public visitors from 1-4 p.m.
 MT Thursdays and Saturdays, from Memorial Day to Labor Day.
 The board of directors has publicized local contact information on the front door, for visitors who want to gain access to the gallery and museum outside of these hours.
 Financial support for the gallery is completely voluntary; visitors are asked to make a free will offering.

 “We do let visitors know their generosity is greatly appreciated,” Halvorson says.

-For more Mott Gallery of Art and History information go to www.discovermott.com/history-art/history-art-gallery.html.
+For more Mott Gallery of Art and History information go to www.discovermott.com/history-art/history-art-gallery.html(link is external).
 Follow Mott on the Friends of Mott site on Facebook.

 Kent Brick is editor of North Dakota Living.
 He can be reached at firstname.lastname@example.org.